TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-resourcenotfound.md

 # Error ResourceNotFound
 <!--issueDescription-->
-We have identified that your operation failed because the backup service could not find the required resource (example.
-VM).
+We have identified that your operation failed because the backup service could not find the required resource.
 <!--/issueDescription-->

 ## **Recommended Step**